 Another good small coffee maker option is the French Press, also known as the plunger pot.
 The French Press Coffee Maker brews a full-bodied, rich cup of coffee without the need for electricity.
 You simply add hot water and freshly ground coffee, steep for a few minutes, and then use the "plunger" to strain the coffee grounds from the liquid.
 It's very easy to use, comes in a variety of sizes (1-cup all the way to 12-cup) and makes coffee that most aficionados believe is superior to the coffee made in traditional machines.

-If you've never seen a French Press in action, check out my "French Press Coffee How-To Guide" and watch the video below to see how it's used.
+If you've never seen a French Press in action, check out my "French Press Coffee How-To Guide" to see how it's used.
 You might decide it's the right small coffee maker for you, especially if you like to drink your coffee fresh.
 It doesn't do so well at keeping the coffee warm, which makes it ideal for the 1- to 2-cup lone drinker or couple on busy mornings.